Node and Module Framework

 A Smile CDR deployment is divided into nodes and modules.

-Each module in a node has its own configuration, and performs a specific function within the CDR.
+.Each module in a node has its own configuration, and performs a specific function within Smile CDR.
 As an example, the simplest version of a FHIR server built with Smile CDR would consist of several modules, including:

 Every node has at least one module: the cluster manager.
-The cluster manager module is present even if you only have a single node (non-clustered deployment).
+The cluster manager module is present even if you only have a single process (non-clustered deployment).
 It handles most of the basic bootstrap functionality of the system, including loading and saving module configuration, starting and stopping other modules, performance metrics tracking, health checks, etc.

 Within a node, a module can depend on other modules for functionality it needs.
 For example, the FHIR Listener module – that exposes an HTTP REST endpoint to which clients can connect – needs: